After you have created a product set, you can create products and add them

 Before using any of the request data, make the following replacements:

-- PROJECT_ID: Your GCP project ID.
+- PROJECT_ID: Your Google Cloud project ID.

 - LOCATION_ID: A valid location identifier.
 Valid location identifiers are: